mvolkmann/blog/src/nushell.md

 Structured data types include list, table (object), binary data, and block.
 Details about these data types can be found at {% aTargetBlank "https://www.nushell.sh/book/types_of_data.html", "Types of data" %}.

+Color coding of commands is applied while they are typed.
+When the command is invalid, all the text is red.

 ## Installing